usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.1.1.
 Resolution Requirements

-Collection of PII SHALL be limited to the minimum necessary to resolve to a unique identity record.
+Collection of PII SHALL be limited to the minimum necessary to resolve to a unique identity in a given context.
 See [Section 5.1](#resolve) for general resolution requirements.

 #### 4.5.1.2.
 Evidence Requirements